Description

 -s, and here the order really matters because values on the RHS will overwrite values on the LHS.

 Isn’t it nice that they’re all double characters?
 So consistent.
+It’s these little things that provide me with all my arrogance and charisma.

-keywordfoo matches {a, b, null}
+foo matches {a, b, null}

-would be true (and assigna
+would be true (and assign a

-is a 3-tuple withnull
+a 3-tuple with null

 as its third value.

-- Boolean operators are also words (
+Boolean operators are also words (and

 or